paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 (6)

-  (A) The Chairman, subject to the approval of the Board, shall appoint the senior employees described in subparagraph (C).
-Any member of the Board may propose to the Chairman an individual to be so appointed.
+  (A) The Chairperson, subject to the approval of the Board, shall appoint the senior employees described in subparagraph (C).
+Any member of the Board may propose to the Chairperson an individual to be so appointed.

-  (B) The Chairman, subject to the approval of the Board, may remove a senior employee described in subparagraph (C).
-Any member of the Board may propose to the Chairman an individual to be so removed.
+  (B) The Chairperson, subject to the approval of the Board, may remove a senior employee described in subparagraph (C).
+Any member of the Board may propose to the Chairperson an individual to be so removed.

   (C) The senior employees described in this subparagraph are the following senior employees of the Board: